 Our theme area of the library is one of my favorites.
 Who knew we had so many books about SNOW.
 I'm not so sure I want all that snow outside, but reading about it is just fine!

-Fourth year librarian with a "few" years of classroom teaching under my belt.
+Fifth year librarian with a "few" years of classroom teaching under my belt.